Challenge Completed!

 Bad days for us are pretty tough.
 No food, no bed and no phone credit not to mention the SA temperature is dropping and we are only kitted out for tropical heat.
 This kind of bad luck usually only holds for a short while, we know from past experiences that we will eventually have good fortune.

-In Perth, our new found friend, Mike Gilbert, turned one of our worst days yet into a joyous occasion when he decided to help us out when he was himself having a bad day, so we decided to take a leaf out of his book.
 Walking the streets of Adelaide we came across a blood donation centre and decided to give blood.
 Being the recipient of donated blood myself I know how important this kind of service is so we walked with a needle nervous stride to do a good thing.
 If we could help someone today then maybe due to karma we would have a better day tomorrow.

 However, what we found out about our potentially tainted blood shocked us.